tkruse/gradle-groovysh-plugin/doc/InstallBuildShellManually.md

 }
 ```

-Remember that this will give you a shell for the Groovy version of gradle (1.8.6 for Gradle 1.12 at the time of writing this), which is
+Remember that this will give you a shell for the Groovy version of Gradle (e.g. Groovy 1.8.6 for Gradle 1.12), which is
 much less usable than the latest Groovy shell.